Rahulkamble01/tshell/Readme.md

 13. Drag and drop this sql script on right hand side opened folder.
 14. Now your Sql Script will be deployed on server.

-### Creating database using Sql script on Server usins Putty
+### Creating database using Sql script on Server using Putty
 1. open putty.
-2. Give your Ip address as `10.142.194.148` .Select Open.
+2. Give your IP address as `10.142.194.148` .Select Open.
 2. Login with your employee Id and your password.
 3. Now give command `mysql -u root -p` and password `mysqlCT5` .
 4. Check for your schema by command: